FHantke/brave-browser-wiki/Query-String-Filter.md

 - an email address, or
 - an individual click.

-This kind of tracking is typically used in cookie syncing, that is the practice of synchronizing the value of first-party cookies on different domains, or in tying clicks inside an email message to a website visit.
+This kind of tracking is typically used to sync cookie, that is the practice of synchronizing the value of first-party cookies on different domains, to link clicks inside an email message to a website visit, or to leak a user's identity across site boundaries.

 ### Implementation